iniznet/CK3PlaysetGen/README.md

 # CK3PlaysetGen
+Make sure you use modern browser before accessing the site!

-Generate a playset from steam collection page into json file
+Simple tool to generate a playset from steam collection page into json file.

+Feel free to contribute if you want to change something.